moudsen/mailGraph/README.md

 - Edit the new media type
 - Configure some of the macros associated

-"baseURL" must contain your Zabbix URL (ie. "https://mydomain.com/zabbix/").
+**"baseURL"** must contain your Zabbix URL (ie. "https://mydomain.com/zabbix/").
 Note the ending '/'!

-You can set your custom "graphWidth" and "GraphHeight" to your convenience.
+You can set your custom **"graphWidth"** and **"GraphHeight"** to your convenience.

-You can switch the graph legend on/off with "showLegend" (0=off,1=on).
+You can switch the graph legend on/off with **"showLegend"** (0=off,1=on).

-You can change the "subject" of the e-mail that is sent (note that the markup can be a combination of Zabbix MACRO or TWIG notation!).
+You can change the **"subject"** of the e-mail that is sent (note that the markup can be a combination of Zabbix MACRO or TWIG notation!).

-"URL" is the url to the mailGraph script (ie. "https://mydomain.com/mailGraph.php").
+**"URL"** is the url to the mailGraph script (ie. "https://mydomain.com/mailGraph.php").

 # Actions configuration
 At this point the Media type is ready for configuration under "actions" as per the regular way of Zabbix alert processing.
 Please refer to the manual how to configure.

 # Trigger tags
+Each Trigger can have it's own specific settings which can configured through Tags:

 **"mailGraph.period"** to set a specific graph period for this particular Trigger.

 **"mailGraph.graph"** to set a specific graph to be embedded for this particular Trigger.